klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 ### AccountKey

-To update the account key provided on the Klaytn platform, caver-java provides the `AccountKey` Interface.
+To update the account key on the Klaytn platform, caver-java provides the `AccountKey` Interface.
 The following describes `AccountKey` implementations, `AccountKeyPublic`, `AccountKeyWeightedMultiSig`, and `AccountKeyRolebased`.
-See [Account Update](#accountupdate) for how to update Account.
+See [Account Update](#accountupdate) for how to update an Account.

 ### AccountKeyPublic